Drazape/SymP/README.md

 - `cp --recursive --symbolic-link --force --dereference`
 - `symp`

-will be used on the following file-hierarchy (since this script is an balance between the 2 standard utility commands):
+will be used on the following file-hierarchy (since this program is an balance between the 2 standard utility commands):
 - **Source**: `dir/`
 - **Target**: `link-dir/`